By Vernon Roderick, Last updated: January 29, 2021

 Some people had to quit using an iPhone because of that.
 They may usually get locked when they tap the wrong passcode.

 So turn off the password in iPhone or iPad is important for them.

 You can leave the passcode off by these steps: Go to Settings > Touch ID & Passcode, and tap Turn Passcode Off.

 Always remember that having a backup of your data from your iOS device will always be necessary and will always come in handy especially in the event like this that you might lose some, or worst all, of your data from your iOS device.

+If you were able to make a backup of your data, then losing them will never be much of a worry for you.
 The FoneDog Toolkit - iOS System Recovery will truly help you in the event that you have forgotten the passcode for your iOS device.
 This program can also help you with other various problems that you might encounter using your iOS devices.

 Plus, this program is really easy and safe to use as it will only take you a few steps for you to fix the problem.

 Rating: 4.4 / 5 (based on 103 ratings)